nbbaier/command-generator/PLAN.md

 ## Executive Summary

-This document outlines the plan for building a Raycast extension that leverages Raycast AI to help users generate and add new commands to their Raycast workflow.
-The extension will provide AI-powered tools that allow users to describe what they want their command to do, and the AI will generate the necessary code and configuration.
+This document outlines the plan for building a Raycast extension that leverages Raycast AI to help users generate and execute custom commands.
+The extension provides AI-powered tools that generate **executable command specifications** that run within a dynamic command runner, plus optionally export standalone Raycast extensions or script commands for manual installation.

+**Key Architectural Insight**: Raycast extensions cannot add or modify commands at runtime (package.json is read only at build/install time).
+Therefore, this extension uses a **single dynamic "runner" command** that executes generated command specifications stored in the extension's support directory.

 ---

 ## 1. Project Overview

 ### Vision
-Create an intelligent Raycast extension that democratizes command creation by allowing users to describe functionality in natural language and receive production-ready Raycast commands.
+Create an intelligent Raycast extension that democratizes command creation by allowing users to describe functionality in natural language and receive immediately executable commands through a dynamic runner, with optional export to standalone extensions.

 ### Core Value Proposition
-- **Lower barrier to entry**: Non-developers can create custom Raycast commands
+- **Lower barrier to entry**: Non-developers can create and run custom commands instantly
-- **Accelerate development**: Experienced developers can rapidly prototype new commands
+- **Accelerate development**: Experienced developers can rapidly prototype and test command ideas
+- **No rebuild required**: Generated commands run immediately through the command runner
+- **Export when ready**: Convert successful prototypes to standalone extensions or script commands
 - **Learn by doing**: Users can study generated code to understand Raycast API patterns
 - **Consistency**: AI-generated commands follow best practices and current API standards